Overview of Loyola MS Programs’ Strengths¶

 The Loyola Graduate School accepts just three approaches to the English requirement, and a few explicit exceptions:

-The usual way is to earn at least 79 on the Internet-based TOEFL test (or 550 on the old paper-based test) or at least a 6.5 (overall band score) on the IELTS academic test.
-The new 3-score paper TOEFL test requires at least Reading: 21, Listening: 21 and Writing: 23.
+The usual way is to earn at least 79 on the Internet-based TOEFL test (or 550 on the old paper-based test), at least a 6.0 (overall band score) on the IELTS academic test, or at least a 53 on the Pearson English Language Test (PTE Academic).
+The new 3-score Internet-based TOEFL test requires at least Reading: 21, Listening: 21 and Writing: 23.
 The official results must come to Loyola directly from the testing agency.
-Loyola’s institutional code is 1412; the department code is not needed.
+Loyola’s institutional code is 1412; a department code is not needed.
+In response to new difficulties where students are not able to take the TOEFL or IELTS test, we also accept the Duolingo online English proficiency tests with a score of at least 105.

 With lower scores, see the other options below.